renecotyfanboy/leagueProject/docs/loserQ/true_data.md

 </div>

-As the last time, the real data is consistent with the simulated data, which is hinted by the fact that the real data falls between the $95\%$ confidence interval of the simulated data.
-This is a good sign that the streak lengths we observe in our dataset are consistent with what you would expect from random coin flips.
-We can see some tensions in the most extreme streaks, (for the 2 players in the dataset that lost 16 games in a row, for example).
-This could point to external factors, e.g. mental boom, boosting, etc. but certainly not LoserQ since this is far too marginal.
+As the last time, the real data is consistent with the simulated data.
+This is indicated by the fact that the real data falls between the $95\%$ confidence interval of the simulated data.
+This means that the streak lengths we see in the player dataset are compatible with what we expect from the best-fit model.

 ## Auto-correlation